mattermost/docs/source/help/settings/account-settings.rst

 ^^^^^^^^^^^^^

 Select whether links posted on Mattermost show a preview below them.
-When "On", a preview will be shown below links to Youtube Videos and GIF, PNG, JPEG, and BMP files.
+When "On", a preview will be shown below links to YouTube Videos and GIF, PNG, JPEG, and BMP files.
 When "Off", no preview will be shown.
 This setting can also be controlled using the slash commands ``/expand`` and ``/collapse``.